Steam locomotive: Revival

 In 2012, the Coalition for Sustainable Rail project was started in the US with the goal of creating a modern higher-speed steam locomotive, incorporating the improvements proposed by Livio Dante Porta and others, and using torrefied biomass as solid fuel.
 The fuel has been recently developed by the University of Minnesota in a collaboration between the university's Institute on the Environment (IonE) and Sustainable Rail International (SRI), an organisation set up to explore the use of steam traction in a modern railway setup.
 The group have received the last surviving (but non-running) ATSF 3460 class steam locomotive (No. 3463) via donation from its previous owner in Kansas, the Great Overland Station Museum.
 They hope to use it as a platform for developing "the world's cleanest, most powerful passenger locomotive", capable of speeds up to 130 mph.
 Named "Project 130", it aims to break the world steam-train speed record set by LNER Class A4 4468 Mallard in the UK at 126 mph.
 However, any demonstration of the project's claims is yet to be seen.

 In Germany, a small number of fireless steam locomotives are still working in industrial service, e.g. at power stations, where an on-site supply of steam is readily available.

-The small town of Wolsztyn, Poland, approximately 60 km from the historic city of Poznan, is the last place in the world where one can ride a regularly scheduled passenger train pulled by steam power.
+The small town of Wolsztyn, Poland, approximately 60 km from the historic city of Poznań, is the last place in the world where one can ride a regularly scheduled passenger train pulled by steam power.
 The locomotive shed at Wolsztyn is the last of its kind in the world.
 There are several working locomotives that haul daily commuter service between Wolsztyn, Poznan, Leszo and other neighboring cities.
 One can partake in footplate courses via The Wolsztyn Experience.
 There is no place left in the world that still operates daily, non-tourist steam powered commuter/passenger service other than here at Wolsztyn.
 There are several Polish-built OL49-class 2-6-2 general purpose locomotives and one PT47 class 2-8-2 in regular service.
 Each May, Wolsztyn is the site of a steam locomotive festival which brings visiting locomotives - often well over a dozen each year all operating.
 These operations are not done for tourism or museum/historical purposes; this is the last non-diesel rail line on the PKP (Polish State Network) that has been converted to diesel power.

 The Swiss company Dampflokomotiv- und Maschinenfabrik DLM AG delivered eight steam locomotives to rack railways in Switzerland and Austria between 1992 and 1996.
 Four of them are now the main traction on the Brienz Rothorn Bahn; the four others were built for the Schafbergbahn in Austria, where they run 90% of the trains.

 The same company also rebuilt a German DR Class 52.80 2-10-0 locomotive to new standards with modifications such as roller bearings, light oil firing and boiler insulation.